react-navigation/react-navigation.github.io/versioned_docs/version-5.x/stack-navigator.md

   />
   ```

 - `cardStyleInterpolator` - This is a function which specifies interpolated styles for various parts of the card.
+This allows you to customize the transitions when navigating from screen to screen.
 It is expected to return at least empty object, possibly containing interpolated styles for container, the card itself, overlay and shadow.
 Supported properties are:

   - `containerStyle` - Style for the container view wrapping the card.
   - `cardStyle` - Style for the view representing the card.
   - `overlayStyle` - Style for the view representing the semi-transparent overlay below
   - `shadowStyle` - Style for the view representing the card shadow.

-  The function receives the following properties in it's argument:
+  The function receives the following properties in its argument:

   - `current` - Values for the current screen:
     - `progress` - Animated node representing the progress value of the current screen.